lifaon74/observables/examples/03-observable-observers-and-pipes.md

 }
 ```

-This previous code is "long" and error prone if we manually deactivate the observer.
+This previous code is a little "long" and error prone if we manually deactivate the observer.
 Hopefully, a simple alternative exists: the *Pipes*

 # Pipe ?